tomkp/react-split-pane/CONTRIBUTING.md

 ## Running Tests

 All unit tests must pass before a pull request will be approved.
-You can run unit tests with NPM like so:
+You can run unit tests with yarn like so:

 ```bash
 cd <root>